raspberrypilearning/3D-scene/en/step_6.md

  <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/444673165/?autostart=false" frameborder="0"></iframe>
 </div>

 Select a `forever`{:class="block3control"} block to create a looped sound.
-Select some sounds you like and/or experiment.
+Select some sounds that you like and/or experiment.
 You can either create:
-+ a series of short sounds in a sequence, or
++ A series of short sounds in a sequence, or
-+ compose a soundtrack using different instrument notes and effects.
++ Compose a soundtrack using different instrument notes and effects

 ```blocks3
 when flag clicked